10 Top-Rated Attractions on Vancouver Island

 Located on Victoria's beautiful Inner Harbour overlooking the water and moored boats is the historic Fairmont Empress Hotel.
 Built in 1908, this former Canadian Pacific Railway hotel has served visiting royalty throughout the decades and is a landmark building in the city.
 "High Tea" at the Empress has become a key tourist attraction in Victoria, where visitors can sip tea and enjoy sandwiches, scones, and desserts in a lovely old room filled with antique furnishings.

-3 Tofino
+Tofino surf

 On the west side of Vancouver Island is the quaint little town of Tofino.
 This fishing village is also the main destination in the area for visitors coming to see Pacific Rim National Park.
 Approximately 42 kilometers north of Ucluelet, this is one of the oldest settlements on the West Coast, but has a uniquely remote feel.
 Despite its popularity, it has remained small and does not see large numbers of tourists.
 The town has surf shops, tourist oriented stores, restaurants, and hotels.
 Nearby, along the coast, are a number of small resorts with great views out over the ocean.